 Besides you can always comment your definition below.

 Do you have this amazing ability to attract the worst kind of guys?

-The ones who bring drama in your life.
-The ones who appear one way while you’re dating but suddenly become needy after you commit to him quickly.
-The ones who act one way but become someone else quickly after you sleep with them.
+The ones who bring too much drama in your life.
+Who appear one way while you’re dating but suddenly become needy after you commit to him quickly.
+The ones who act one way but become “someone else ” quickly after you sleep with them.

 So why do you fall for these guys?

 And why don’t you attract better relationships with better men?

 You DO feel attracted to a few good guys – but they never seem to like you back and even if they show a little interest you find a million reasons to question it all.
 Eventually he grows tired of it and disappears forever.

 Here are a few “truths” about the relationships every man and woman find themselves in: